Nbobertz/lcproblems_solutions/restofLeetcode/Journal_leet.md

 ## Day7: 08/03/25: Array Based Questions
 Did an easy today that I just could not get.
 I continue to overthink and impliment extremly hard solutions to what should be simple problems.
 I will continue to work hard and hopefully be able to solve mediums in under 20 minutes first try.
 I think at this rate I might be about 20 days off.

+## Day8: 08/05/25: Two Pointer Problems
+Did most water today (medium) it was about finding the largest container to hold water.
+I ahve done the hard version of this problem before.
+Got the brute force approach but could not get the optimal without help.